Richie Norman

-Richie Norman (born 5 September 1935 in Newcastle upon Tyne, Northumberland) is an English former footballer who is working as a physio at [Southern League Premier Central Side] side Nuneaton Borough and been in that role with the club for 27 years and still going.
+Richie Norman (born 5 September 1935 in Newcastle upon Tyne, Northumberland) is an English former footballer.

 He started his career at Horden Colliery Welfare, before joining Leicester City where he played for nearly 10 years.
 A brief spell at Peterborough United followed, before leaving the Football League to join Burton Albion.

 During the late 1970s he worked under Dave Mckay at Derby County.